AdvaiyaLabs/Magento-with-Nexmo-SMS/README.md

     <img src="https://github.com/AdvaiyaLabs/Magento-with-Nexmo-SMS/blob/master/Docs/image13.png" width=600>

-4. The shop owner/customer will get an SMS if the order amount is more than the threshold value.
+4. The shop owner/customer will get an SMS if the order amount is more than the threshold amount.

 ##Generating an Invoice